Social Communication Group Therapy Services

 The groups are developed for any child at risk for a social communication skills delay: mild to severe and/or any child who has difficulty interacting with peers, responding to social cues, or using language to navigate through their environment effectively.

-Group objectives incorporate social communication skills which include but are not limited to: eye contact, turn-taking, requesting information/objects, appropriate answers to wh- questions, appropriate responses to greeting/salutations, following directions, recognizing verbal and nonverbal social cues, predicting social responses, problem-solving, predicting outcomes, maintaining a topic, and asking for help.
+Group objectives incorporate social communication skills which include but are not limited to: visual referencing, turn-taking, requesting information/objects, answering/asking wh- questions, responding to greeting/salutations, following directions, recognizing verbal and nonverbal social cues, predicting social responses, problem-solving, predicting outcomes, maintaining a topic, executive function skills and emotional understanding/expression .

 The process for enrollment starts with an initial assessment of the referred child in order to accurately determine the child’s social communication abilities (ie strengths and weaknesses).
 This assessment may include formal and informal testing instruments.
 Upon completion of the assessment, we place the child within the appropriate group.
 This placement will be based on social communication skills.
 Please keep in mind that this level may be different from the child’s age level.

 There are now several categories and levels of social groups: